The Discovery 2017

 The Discovery dares to imagine a scenario in which Robert

-that the experiments are successful ,and that Afterlife is a an alternate plane
+that experiments are successful, and that Afterlife is an alternate plane

 to make out of this effort.